 You can witness this amazing concentration of gray whales firsthand every February and March.
 The government of Mexico has protected the calving lagoons and has strict regulations on whale watching activities to protect the gray whales.
 Under the guidance of a licensed skiff captain we can move among the whale herds for some close up views.
 We may be fortunate enough to have some of the friendly whales approach our boat for some human contact.
 Imagine petting a whale and looking one of these giant creatures right in the eye!

-This is a great extension to your Sea of Cortez kayaking tour and whale sightings are guaranteed.
-This one day whale watching tour uses a 22 foot motorized skiff to travel to the whales.
-It is a stable vessel and cameras are handy to document the whales behavior that may include breaching, spy-hopping, fluking, nursing and mating.
+Magdalena Bay gray whale watching is included as a day-trip extension on two of our sea kayaking tours.
+We also offer a multi-day gray whale camping tour.
+Please read our Baja kayaking itineraries comparison page to learn more about the different Baja kayaking tours we offer and how they differ.
+All gray whale watching tours, regardless of length, use a 22 foot motorized skiff to approach whales.
+These are stable vessels and cameras are handy to document the whales behavior that may include breaching, spy-hopping, fluking, nursing and mating.
 You will probably also see dolphins, sea lions, pelicans, and thousands of shorebirds.
 Your guide will identify the unique Baja plants, birds and other wildlife of Mexico’s lagoons.